-*multiply by this times your gross income (before taxes)
+*Multiply by this time your gross income (before taxes)

 Laddering Your $3 Million Policy

 If you’re familiar with the concept of laddering your CDs or bonds, laddering (or layering) a life insurance policy is very similar.
-The difference here is that by not locking your money in for a long time, it actually helps more with cost.
+The difference here is that not locking your money in for a long time actually helps more with cost.
 Let me explain…

-You may have the income to pay for a $3 million-dollar policy in a 30-year term, but you also know your home should be pretty much paid off in 20 years, and you might be wondering if you really need the 30-year policy?
+You may have the income to pay for a $3 million policy in a 30-year term, but you also know your home should be pretty much paid off in 20 years, and you might be wondering if you really need the 30-year policy.

 The above is assuming that both individuals are in good health.
 What happens if there are health concerns?
 Or if there is a family history of pre-existing conditions such as prostate cancer or heart disease?

-These type of high-risk conditions will have a dramatic impact on how much you have to pay and whether the insurance company is willing to provide coverage.
+These types of high-risk conditions will have a dramatic impact on how much you have to pay and whether the insurance company is willing to provide coverage.